turingschool-examples/frontend-mod-1-prework/section1/README.md

 #### Terminal Practice

-Use `mkdir` and `touch` to create the directories/files in the structure described below.
+👩‍💻Use `mkdir` and `touch` to create the directories/files in the structure described below.

 ```sh
 |-- _secretLibraryProject